Skip to contents

 show_row_names = FALSE, cluster_rows = TRUE)

-In this tutorial, we will demonstrate how to infer SE levels in Visium spots using a breast cancer sample.
-The expression data can be accessed from: V1_Breast_Cancer_Block_A_Section_1_filtered_feature_bc_matrix.h5, which was obtained from 10x Genomics datasets.
+Here, we will demonstrate how to infer SE levels in Visium spots using a breast cancer sample.
+The expression data can be accessed from: Visium_Breast_Cancer_filtered_feature_bc_matrix.h5, which was obtained from 10x Genomics datasets.

 Loading data